The Best Way to Get Fast Relief for Ingrown Toenails

 Most people, if given the choice, would rather try to handle things on their own first, at home, before going to the doctor’s office.

-Nobody wants to make an appointment they don’t really need, or undergo an expensive procedure that’s not truly necessary.
+Nobody wants to make an appointment they don’t really need or undergo an expensive procedure that’s not truly necessary.

 That’s understandable.
 In fact, for a lot of things—like mild heel pain or athlete’s foot, for example—that’s actually what we recommend!
 If home care can resolve your problem, go for it!
 Ultimately, we want what’s going to be best for our patients.
 And if you can fix it simply and easily at home, what could be better?

 But when it comes to ingrown toenails?
 Don’t bother.
-It’s really, really not worth it to try go it alone.
+It’s really, really not worth it to try to go it alone.
 Just pick up the phone and give us a call.

 Seriously: this is one condition you don’t want to mess around with.
-Pain can be severe, infections can be dangerous, and home remedies are sluggish at best, ineffective at worst.
+Pain can be severe, infections can be dangerous, and home remedies are sluggish at best, and ineffective at worst.
 By contrast, professional treatment couldn’t be simpler, faster, or more convenient.